kenjis/secure-validator/README.md

 ### Default Rules

 Secure Validator promotes strict validation.
-It provides default validtion rules.
+It sets default validtion rules to all fields.

- * checks if value is valid UTF-8 character encoding
+ * `ValidUtf8` checks if value is valid UTF-8 character encoding
- * checks if value is string
+ * `IsString` checks if value is string
- * checks if value does not have control characters (except for tab and newline)
+ * `NoControl` checks if value does not have control characters (except for tab and newline)

 And